 Take part in a charity swimming challenge to get fit and support good causes!

-There are many charity swimming challenges across the country, so you can find one to suit you close to home.
+There are many charity swimming challenges across the UK, so you can find one to suit you close to home.
 Due to the nature of charity events, it is definitely the taking part that counts.
 As long as you can swim, you can take part.
 There is hardly any pressure to win, or swim fast for that matter – ideal for beginners!

 Sign up for a manageable charity swimming challenge and get the whole family involved or bring along a friend.
 Having someone there with you will make the challenge fun – and it can have great benefits!